Tlor-JJPearson/MultiComponent-Optical-Flow/README.md

 # MultiComponent-Optical-Flow
 A Python script used in a thesis to calculate ans visualize optical flow for multiple chroma channels, using 4:2:0 YUV files.

+It tests for seperate Y,U and V channels and also a channel made from averaging vectors from all three.

 Language used is:
 Python 3.11.4